wikid24/ffxiv_mmd_tools_helper/manual_guide/README.md

 - Moves all 'Group' objects to an empty object called 'FFXIV Empty Groups'
 - Fixes the alpha blend mode so that all the textures can be viewed properly (blend_method = 'HASHED')
 - Adds the"mmd_bone_order_override" armature modifier to the FIRST mesh on n_root (as per the [MMD Tools instructions](https://mmd-blender.fandom.com/wiki/MMD_Tools/Manual#mmd_bone_order_override))
+- Renames the meshes objects to something that is more human-readable
 - Adds custom object/data properties:
     - Armature object:
         - original_root_name (MMD Tools moves the armature to a new object called 'New MMD Model' upon converting it, so it's useful to know the original name sometimes)